 Time and Attendance

-We’ve all had jobs where we were required to punch in and out for shifts.
+Most of us have had jobs which required us to clock in and out for shifts.
 Some of us may even remember having paper punch cards that we’d put into a slot on the timeclock, and it would stamp our in/out times on the cards.

-No matter how it was done, it was to make sure we were getting to work and leaving as scheduled, and (most importantly) getting paid for the work we do.
+No matter how it was done, the purpose was to make sure we were getting to work and leaving as scheduled, and (most importantly) getting paid for the work we do.
 That’s the basic concept behind time and attendance systems.

 - Food service